coder/docs/setup/architecture.md

    by first pulling in all of the required resources, or you can choose to whitelist the URLs/IP addresses needed to access Coder resources

-> Coder cannot be deployed in an air-gapped workspace when using the free
-> license tier.
-If you need to deploy an air-gapped Coder instance, please
+> Coder's trial license does not work in an air-gapped environment.
+If your
-> [contact our sales department](mailto:sales@coder.com) to see about purchasing
-> licenses.
+> organization is interested in evaluating Coder air-gapped, please contact
+> [sales@coder.com](mailto:sales@coder.com) to discuss license requirements.